Moving to Australia

 Transit Options

-Although eight to 12 weeks can seem like a long time, shipping your belongings to Australia is the safest, easiest and most affordable option – particularly if you are moving a lot of items.
+Although eight to 12 weeks can seem like a long time, shipping your belongings to Australia via sea freight is the safest, easiest and most affordable option – particularly if you are moving a lot of items.
 However, if you need your belongings much sooner Britannia can arrange to have them flown over.
-Whether you opt for sea or air transit, your items will be handled with the utmost care and in perfect condition when they reach your new home in Australia.
+Whether you opt for sea or air transit, your items will be handled with the utmost care and arrive in perfect condition at your new home in Australia.

 Australia Imports